Chimdee/Self-Driving-Car/Project 2 - Advanced Lane Line Detection/readme.md

 ![alt text][image9]

-Once I=we have a fitted polynomial, I will use its coefficients for detecting lanes for the next frame.
+Once I we have a fitted polynomial, I will use its coefficients for detecting lanes for the next frame.
 In other words, once I knew where the lanes were in the last frame, I can search around that lanes for the next frames.
 It prevents us from implementing the sliding window method on entire image for every new video frames coming.
 ![alt text][image10]

 ####  Curvature of lane and vehicle offset position
 We can calculate radius of road curvatures using a formula in [this](https://www.intmath.com/applications-differentiation/8-radius-curvature.php) tutorial.
-Also in this step, we have convert our metrics into meters from pixels.
+Also in this step, we have to convert our metrics into meters from pixels.
 Here I am assuming that the lane is about 30 meters long and 3.7 meters wide, and our camera image has 720 relevant pixels in the y-dimension (remember, our image is perspective-transformed!), and we'll say roughly 700 relevant pixels in the x-dimension.
 Therefore, we can use following multiflier for the conversion.
 `# Define conversions in x and y from pixels space to meters ym_per_pix = 30/720 # meters per pixel in y dimension xm_per_pix = 3.7/700 # meters per pixel in x dimension `
-When we calculate vehicle offset position from center off the road, we are assuming that the camera is fixed at center of the car front.
+When we calculate vehicle offset position from center off the road, we are assuming that the camera is fixed at the center of car front.
 Therefore along with the detected left and right lane positions, it is easy to calculate the car offset metrics.
-Namely, we compare middle point of the lane lines with the middle point of image captured by front camera.
-If the two overlap, it means offset equals to zero implying that vehicle is driving exatcly center of the road.
+Particularly, we compare middle point between both lane lines with the middle point of image captured by front camera.
+If the two points overlap, it means offset equals to zero implying that vehicle is driving exatcly center of the road.

 #### Warp the image back to the original image